Circuit01/Finance-Manager/README.md

 # Finance-Manager
 This Python finance manager (work in progress) tracks and visualises your expenses.
 With Tkinter and Matplotlib, users can add expenses, categorise them, and plot spending.
-Data is saved in a JSON file.
+Currently, data is saved in a JSON file; however, I will upgrade to an SQL database in the future.

 ## Overview
 This Expense Tracker is a simple Python application that allows you to track and visualise your expenses over time.
 It provides a user-friendly interface to add expenses, save them to a JSON file, and plot spending data using a graph.